 Marion Kane was born in Montreal but spent her formative years from age four to 19 in London, England.
-As a child, she regularly came home asking for spam fritters like the ones served for lunch at school.
+As a child, she regularly came home asking for spam fritters like the ones served for hot lunch at school.
 Her mother, Ruth Schachter, a biology teacher and self-taught gourmet cook renowned for European dishes like Beef Stroganoff and Linzertorte, claimed not to understand the concept and politely declined.
 During her teenage years, Kane baked cheesecakes from a recipe in her mother’s Joy Of Cooking and sold them to friends and teachers.
 Thus began her love of things culinary.

-Kane belongs to the Association of Food Journalists and the International Association of Cooking Professionals.
-She has won three national awards for food writing and has authored two cookbooks, one at the Toronto Sun, Best Recipes Under The Sun (Collins, 1987), the other at the Toronto Star, The BEST of Food (Toronto Star, 1997).
-Her latest book, Dish, is a compilation of her favourite columns, paired with her best recipes.
-Although she has mastered dishes from many cuisines and is constantly sleuthing out new culinary experiences, she has not yet discovered the secret to making spam fritters.
+Marion belongs to the Association of Food Journalists, the International Association of Cooking Professionals and AIR, an association of independent radio producers.
+She has won three national awards for food writing and has authored four cookbooks, one at the Toronto Sun, Best Recipes Under The Sun (Collins, 1987), another at the Toronto Star, the BEST of FOOD (Toronto Star, 1997), Dish (Whitecap, 2005), a compilation of her favourite columns paired with her best recipes and share: Delicious Dishes from FoodShare and Friends (Between the Lines, 2012), co-authored with Adrienne De Francesco.

 “Sittin’ in the Kitchen” – a series of short (10– to 15-minute) food-themed audio podcasts – is Marion’s current consuming passion and primary endeavour.
 They are gaining a wide audience for their lively, informed, authoritative interviews with celebrity chefs, foodies of every kind and just ordinary folk with a compelling story to tell.
 Her presence on social media attracts enthusiastic attention by those interested in food and cooking.